Syniti/software-engineer-questions/README.md

 writing tests.

 We'd recommend you use whatever language you feel strongest in.
-It doesn't have to be one we use — we believe good engineers can be productive in any language.
+It doesn't have to be one we use (mostly Go and JavaScript) — we believe good engineers can be productive in any language.

 Here are the questions, good luck!